Stephen V Báthory

-Stephen Báthory of Ecsed (Báthory István, [ˈbaːtori ˈiʃtvaːn]; Ștefan Báthory; 1430–1493) was a Hungarian commander, 'dapiferorum regalium magister' (1458–?), judge royal (1471–1493) and voivode of Transylvania (1479–1493).
+Stephen Báthory of Ecsed (Báthory István, [ˈbaːtori ˈiʃtvaːn]; Ștefan Báthory; 1430–1493) was a Hungarian commander, 'dapiferorum regalium magister' (1458–?), judge royal (1471–1493), and voivode of Transylvania (1479–1493).
 He rose to power under King Matthias Corvinus of Hungary and after the king's death sided with Vladislav Jagiellon of Bohemia and later together with Pál Kinizsi defeated Prince John Corvin in the Battle of Csonthegy (1493).
 As a result of his cruelty in Transylvania, especially against the Székelys, he was deposed by the King in 1493 and died shortly afterwards.

 Family history

 The Báthory family was a powerful and influential Hungarian noble family from the 14th to 17th century.
-The two branches of the family produced many voivodes, Transylvanian princes and a king, (Stefan Batory of Poland).
+The two branches of the family produced many voivodes, Transylvanian princes and a king, (Stephen Báthory of Poland).
 Báthory belonged to the powerful family of Gutkeled, of the Ecsed branch.
 The name Báthory and the family coat-of-arms were granted in 1325.